 An example of one such feature is when NatWest, became the first major U.K. bank to allow its customers to open accounts remotely with a selfie.
 The AI-powered biometrics which the firm developed with its software partner HooYu, match an applicant’s selfie to a passport, government-issued I.D. card, or other official photo identification documents in real-time.

 “Speed is of the essence in credit risk management.
 The earlier we detect any risk, the quicker and better we can serve clients to prevent losses.
 Through machine learning, the EWS scans financial and non-financial information, such as news items from all over the world.” - Anand Autar, project leader, ING.

 AI-driven models are capable of facilitating immediate assessments for credit risk evaluation of a client.
 This helps banks in providing the right offer to their customers.
 In the case of pricing and underwriting services, Artificial Intelligence can cut down the turnaround time and escalate the whole process.
 AI increases the efficiency of client proposals and boosts the overall customer experience.

 Banks could save a humongous $447 billion by 2023 by deploying artificial intelligence (AI), as stated by AI IN BANKING research report from Business Insider Intelligence.
 Employment of AI allows banks the scope of cutting down on 3 main areas :

-With the automation of the digitization process, the time spent on digitizing, discovering and onboarding document template is reduced which allows the bank to redeploy its employees to more paramount projects.
+With the automation of the digitization process, the time spent on digitizing, discovering, and onboarding document templates is reduced which allows the bank to redeploy its employees to more paramount projects.

 Reliance Jio and JioMart: Marketing Strategy, SWOT Analysis, and Working EcosystemREAD MORE